bozicb/bozicb.github.io/_posts/2018-12-01-trip-report-iswc-2018.markdown

 * Posters and Demos 38 and 39.
 * 14 industry presentations.

-This shows as well that Semantic Web at a very usable stage now.
+This shows as well that Semantic Web technologies have a very high level of usability now.

 ## Semantic Web is now Knowledge Graphs
 ## Other Emerging Topcs